Michael-Girard/Pixelmon_Information_Commands/Readme.md

 Known Issues:
 1) Tab auto-completion only works for Pixelmon names.
-The algorithm for performing the auto-completions does not seem to play well with multiple arguments.
-Attempting to code this to complete biomes causes problems like turning "Extreme H" into "Extreme Extreme Hills" and such.
-Perhaps I'll work on this later.
-Maybe it's possible to override whatever method forge is using to change what the player has written in the chat box, if I can locate the method.